 Where to stay in Alice Springs

-I stayed at Alice Springs YHA, which was right in the middle of the city and extremely convenient.
-It’s a backpacker’s hostel so it tends to be more affordable than other hotels.
+I stayed at Alice Springs YHA, which was located right in the middle of the city and extremely convenient.
+It’s a backpacker’s hostel so it is more affordable than other hotels.

 Things to do in Alice Springs

-The first time I’ve heard of Alice Springs was when I visited Sydney in 2013.
-I was flying to Melbourne at the time and my flight shared gate with another flight going out to Alice Springs.
+The first time I heard of Alice Springs was when I visited Sydney in 2013.
+I was flying to Melbourne at the time and my flight shared a gate with another flight going out to Alice Springs.

 “What’s there to do in Alice Springs?”
 I asked my Aussie friend later.
 “Nothing much really”, he replied.

-But what I find the most interesting about Alice springs is the fact that it is smack dab in the middle of the Australia continent.
+But what I find the most interesting about Alice Springs is the fact that it is smack dab in the middle of the Australian continent.
 It’s the geographic center of Australia, equidistant from both Adelaide (South) and Darwin (North).

 Don’t believe me?
 Check out where Alice Springs is on the map:

-What’s more is that those two cities are the nearest major town to Alice Springs, and they are~1,500km / 930 miles away each.
-I have lived majority of my life in big cities, so this is just crazy to me.
+What’s more is that those two cities are the nearest major towns to Alice Springs, and they are 1,500 km / 930 miles away from Alice Springs.
+I have lived the majority of my life in big cities so this is just crazy to me.
 It’s also probably the furthest I have been away from the ocean, with the nearest one from Alice Springs being ~1,200km / 750 miles away.

 Life here also seems to be very quiet and slow.
-I was walking around town center at 10am but there was hardly anyone around.
+I was walking around the town center at 10 am but there was hardly anyone around.
 If I was back in Singapore or Jakarta, the city would be bustling with people at this time.
 Again, coming from a big city this is so just bizarre to experience.

 2. Alice Springs Reptile Center

-Alice Springs Reptile center is one of the attractions of Alice Springs that I visited.
+Alice Springs Reptile Center is one of the attractions of Alice Springs that I visited.
 It’s a pretty small exhibit, but they have very informative talks and we got to touch some of the reptiles like snakes and lizards.
-Here I learned that Australia has some of the deadliest snakes in the world, and the only one who has the antivenom for the snake bites.
+Here, I learned that Australia has some of the deadliest snakes in the world, and is the only one that has the anti-venom for those snake bites.

 3. Anzac Hill Lookout